mushroomlabs/django-activitypub-toolkit/docs/pages/tutorials/creating_custom_context_models.md

 }
 ```

 Other servers might not understand your mood vocabulary, but they can still process the standard AS2 properties.
 Servers that do implement mood tracking can extract and use that data.
+Make sure your context document is publicly accessible at the URL you specified in the Context definition.

 ## Querying Across Contexts